Scaphoid Fracture in Wrist

 If a scaphoid fracture is suspected, X-rays should be obtained.
 However, X-rays will sometimes fail to reveal the crack in the bone if it is small, and thus additional tests such as MRI or CT scans may be ordered.

 If you have a scaphoid fracture, treatment is usually a cast or surgery.
 Scaphoid fractures heal slowly due to their limited blood flow.
 It may take several weeks in a cast before the fracture heals, sometimes 3-4 months is required.
 Surgery is recommended for certain types of scaphoid fractures and in some patient groups.
-In several studies, the healing rates are better and faster with surgery versus cast treatment.
-Surgery can often be done through a percutaneous or minimally invasive approach, but does have some possible complications and surgical risks.
+In some studies, the healing rates are better and faster with surgery versus cast treatment.
+Surgery can often be done through a minimally invasive approach, but does have some possible complications and surgical risks.

 When a scaphoid fracture is not treated, the bone may not heal, and patients often experience worsening wrist pain, decreased range of motion, and stiffness.
 In time, these patients may develop wrist arthritis and may require surgical treatment in the future.